 - The widely known and implemented MiniDMX protocol developed by Mathias Dzionsko.

 Formally this is implemented here as ASCII command 'Z' (hex 5A).
 This letter is the header byte of each MiniDMX data packet.
 So when it gets received, the microcontroller jumps into the corresponding decoder routine and returns back to the ASCII command mode after the MiniDMX packet is processed.
 Fade processes, prestored lighting scenes and the chaser are not supported by the MiniDMX protocol.
-But instead it is compatible with the free software DMXControl3 and Freestyler.
+But it is compatible with the free software DMXControl3 (used for test here) and Freestyler.

 - or by MIDI channel messages.
 The microcontroller is configured for USB MIDI Streaming class and is seen as a virtual MIDI port by the host.
 This way DMX is controlled easily by a MIDI sequencer or other musicians tools.